AimJee/NBA_GUI/README.md

 It consists of creating a GUI, making predictions about NBA matches using LOGIT regressions and seeing whether the latter give an advantage when placing sports bets.

-To launch the GUI, simply run __init__.py.
+To launch the GUI, simply run __init__.py !
+Update the csv file of games by going to Betting and insert the dates and press Load.
+Dont use Predictions on a season without having loaded some matches before.

-To run the tests, simply run Test_strategies.py
+To run the tests, simply run Test_strategies.py.
+At the end of the code you can change the parameters.

-To start optimising the combinations, simply run Optimization.py The GUI can be outdated if the sites from which we get the data change.
+To start optimising the combinations, simply run Optimization.py.
+Be careful it can take up to 6 hours.

+The GUI can be outdated if the sites from which we get the data change.
 The first csv file called game.csv comes from the brilliant https://www.kaggle.com/datasets/wyattowalsh/basketball.
 Thanks Wyatt !